rladies/meetup-presentations_lausanne/webpage/content/post/2018-10-17-interview-claudia-kasper.md

 <u>CK</u>: I use R to do quantitative genetics models, mainly Bayesian mixed effect models.
 And I also use it a lot for data handling, data visualization, and to bring the data into a form in which I can use it.

-#### RLL: Which package do you use for Bayesian statistics?
+#### RLL: Which R-package do you use for Bayesian statistics?

 <u>CK</u>: It is called [{MCMCglmm}](https://cran.r-project.org/web/packages/MCMCglmm/index.html) but I want to learn another one more [Stan](http://mc-stan.org/) based, called [{brms}](https://cran.r-project.org/web/packages/brms/index.html).

 #### RLL: Where and when did you learn R?
 <u>CK</u>: I remember exactly where I was.
 It was in early 2012 and I was working in Berlin as a research assistant at the [Wissenschaftskolleg](https://www.wiko-berlin.de/) in Berlin, which is a institute for advanced studies.
-At that time I was using Mathematica, but it is not free, difficult to get it and it does not update that often.
+At that time I was using Mathematica, but it is not free, difficult to get and it does not update that often.
 And because I needed a specific function, I needed to use R.
-In the beginning it was difficult to use R because it seemed so counterintuitive compared to Mathematica.
-And loading data was the worst.
+In the beginning it was difficult to use R because it seemed so counterintuitive compared to Mathematica and importing data was really difficult.

-#### RLL: Did somebody help you or did you learn all by yourself?
+#### RLL: Did somebody help you or did you learn it all by yourself?
-<u>CK</u>: Yes, I had some guidance from colleagues that were working in the US at the time and that sent me scripts.
-And then I did a three-day intensive course in R that was really great at the [Freie Universität Berlin]( https://www.fu-berlin.de/).
+<u>CK</u>: I had some guidance from colleagues that were working in the US at the time and that sent me scripts.
+Later I did a three-day intensive R-course at the [Freie Universität Berlin]( https://www.fu-berlin.de/) that was really great.

-#### RLL: You have used Mathematica before, and now that you use R. What do you appreciate most about R?
+#### RLL: You have used Mathematica before and now use R. What do you appreciate most about R?

 <u>CK</u>: I think what I appreciate the most is how much energy people put into developing packages.
 Plus R is up to date and very flexible.
 Sometimes you need a very specific function and there might be a small package that does exactly what you want.